Kings Labradoodles

 Australian Labradoodle

-An Australian Labradoodle is a Labrador x Poodle with Spaniel (English or American) in their bloodline.
-It's also possible for an Australian Labradoodle to have Curly Coat Retriever and Irish Water Spaniel in their history.
+An Australian Labradoodle is a Labrador x Poodle with Spaniel (English or American) in their bloodlines.
+It is also possible for an Australian Labradoodle to have Curly Coat Retriever and Irish Water Spaniel in their history.

 Generations